learn-co-curriculum/phrg-ruby-linting/README.md

 [Last command returned error 1]
 ```

 Since there were style offenses in `example.rb`, the `rubocop` shell command exit with an error 1.
-Should we have had no offenses, then would would not have seen this message.
+Should we have had no offenses, then you would not have seen this message.

 ---